-The Danish Refugee Council (DRC) and contract party/Suppliers (Contractor) shall comply with the following Supplier Code of Conduct and are responsible for actively promoting the dissemination of these ethical standards.
-Suppliers must make the principles of the Supplier Code of Conduct known to any subcontractor used by the Supplier and must ensure that the subcontractor adheres to these standards.
-Suppliers is requested to sign the Supplier Code of Conduct and thus confirm that the following standards are upheld.
+The Danish Refugee Council (DRC) and contract party/Supplier shall comply with the following Supplier Code of Conduct and are responsible for actively promoting the dissemination of these ethical standards.
+The Supplier must make the principles of the Supplier Code of Conduct known to any subcontractor used by the Supplier and must ensure that the subcontractor adheres to these standards.
+The Supplier is requested to sign the Supplier Code of Conduct and thus confirm that the following standards are upheld.

 The UN Global Compact is the world's largest corporate sustainability initiative, promoting universal principles in human rights, labor, environment, and anti-corruption.
-A key foundation is the Guiding Principles on Business and Human Rights, which DRC expects suppliers to uphold.
-Suppliers are encouraged to participate in the Compact and embed these principles into their operations, setting a higher standard for ethical and responsible business.
-DRC further expects suppliers to exceed industry best practices and ensure their subcontractors do the same.
+A key foundation is the Guiding Principles on Business and Human Rights, which DRC expects the Supplier to uphold.
+The Supplier are encouraged to participate in the Compact and embed these principles into their operations, setting a higher standard for ethical and responsible business.
+DRC further expects the Supplier to exceed industry best practices and ensure its subcontractors do the same.
 Sustainability must be at the core of all decision-making, balancing social, economic, and environmental responsibility.

-1. REPECT FOR HUMAN RIGHTS
+REPECT FOR HUMAN RIGHTS

-- Suppliers must not violate, and must ensure that none of its subcontractors violate, the fundamental human rights as set out in the European Convention on Human Rights of 1950 including all its protocols, the Ten Principles of the UN Global Compact and other applicable human rights law and principles. - 12 The supplier must respect the rights, cultures, and beliefs of indigenous peoples and engage with them in a culturally appropriate manner that aligns with national and international labor and human rights laws.
+- 11. The Supplier must not violate, and must ensure that none of its subcontractors violate, the fundamental human rights as set out in the European Convention on Human Rights of 1950 including all its protocols, the Ten Principles of the UN Global Compact and other applicable human rights law and principles. - 12 The Supplier must respect the rights, cultures, and beliefs of indigenous peoples and engage with them in a culturally appropriate manner that aligns with national and international labor and human rights laws.
 This includes, but is not limited to, compliance with ILO Convention No. 169 and the Universal Declaration of Human Rights.